Skip to content

 Instead of fighting the awkward angles or low ceilings of your small bedroom, build your design around them.
 An off-center window?
 Frame it with curtains that stretch across the whole wall, giving the illusion of symmetry.

 A slanted ceiling?
-Embrace it by painting it a slightly deeper tone than your walls for cozy contrast.
+Paint it a slightly deeper tone than your walls for contrast.
 When you work with the quirks instead of hiding them, your room gains character.
 Sometimes the charm of a small space isn’t in making it look bigger, it’s in making it look lived-in and unique.

 Since the bed often dominates a small room, don’t try to make it blend in, make it the visual anchor.
 Layer it with a textured blanket or quilt, add contrasting sheets, then pile on pillows in varied sizes and fabrics.